acts-project/acts/docs/acts_project.md

  ## Philosophy

- In order to minimize virtual function calls and complex inheritence schemes, Acts does - in general - not define module interfaces, but rather relies on a data centric pattern.
-Whereever possible, composition is favored over inheritence/code extension.
+ In order to minimize virtual function calls and complex inheritance schemes, Acts does - in general - not define module interfaces, but rather relies on a data-centric pattern.
+Wherever possible, composition is favoured over inheritance/code extension.

  Code execution performance is a big focus in Acts in order to serve the needs of the HL-LHC experiments; however, this is attempted to be reached mainly by technical means rather then compromising the physics performance.